Article 3, Part 2 – Examinations

 - Religious observances and practices in accordance with § 1-107 and § 1-501.
 Appeal of an instructor’s decision regarding the excused absence may be made to the dean of the college in which the course is offered.

 - Conflict or makeup examinations should be held within one week of the regularly scheduled examinations.
-Conflict or makeup examinations should be held during the class period from which students are excused for the evening examination; when not possible, they should be held between the hours of 7:50 a.m. – 10:00 p.m.
+In-person conflict or makeup examinations should be held during the class period from which students are excused for the evening examination; when not possible, they should be held between the hours of 7:50 a.m. – 10:00 p.m.
 Monday – Thursday and 7:50 a.m. – 5:00 p.m.
 Friday, unless approved in advance by the Office of the Provost.